lucasgdb/useful-dev-tools/web-tools.md

 [Can I use](https://caniuse.com) | "Can I use" provides an up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
 [Canva](https://www.canva.com/) | Canva is a graphic design platform that allows users to create social media graphics, presentations, posters, logos, documents and other visual content.
 [Carbon](https://carbon.now.sh) | Create and share beautiful images of your source code.
+[Check My SSL](https://ssl.spacegoat.io/) | A website that provides you with information about the SSL certificate on a particular website.
+Helps when debugging SSL issues.
 [Choose an License](https://choosealicense.com/) | An open source license protects contributors and users.
 Businesses and savvy developers won’t touch a project without this protection.
 [CodeAbbey](https://www.codeabbey.com/) | Website that contains collection of programming problems to practice solving, learn to program and code, and win certificates.
 [Codeclimate](https://codeclimate.com/) | Online code quality metrics analyzer